Tyler4p/Micromouse-Maze-Simulator/README.md

 ```
 This will clean out the old executable file and compile a new one.
 Once you have recompiled, you can run the new executable exactly as described earlier.

+### Using the Editor
+1) Enter a file name for the maze file.
+If a file with the same name exists, it will attempt to open that file.
+If no such file exists, then a file will be created.
+Note: it is recommended to add the ".txt" extension to your file name.
+2) Enter a name for the maze.
+3) Enter a maze size.
+This must be an integer between 2 and 16.

+Now the GUI should open up, and you are free to click on walls locations toggle whether or not a wall is present there.

+To save your work, press "s" on your keyboard.